Audio Describer

 I was then awarded a Developing Your Creative Practice grant to undertake the project Furthering Audio Description in Theatre in the South West, supported using public funding from Arts Council England.

-Having previously worked in television production, theatre production and performance, I have a speciality in children’s theatre and am particularly interested in opening up family and young people’s theatre to visually impaired audiences.
+I have a speciality in children’s theatre and am keen to open up family and young people’s theatre to visually impaired audiences.

 5/5